Skip to main content

 You’ll want to make sure that users that might not have the authority to publish content are still able to create content and submit it for approval.
 This will allow you to increase your contributors numbers without having to hand over complete control.

-Built in search engine
+Built in Search Engine

 Content is no good if it can’t be found.
-Any CMS you consider should have the facility for search across your entire content library, and be able to index it according to its type.
+Any CMS you consider should have the facility for search across your entire content library.
+And be able to index it according to its type.

-Batch publishing
+Batch Publishing

 Bigger changes to your site may involve making changes to the first page, like adding new menu items.
 Your CMS should be able to publish all of these changes at once so there is no inconsistency in the experience.